CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 * **Step 1**: Apply for more billing units by visiting the [MyCSC portal](https://my.csc.fi) This will give you a positive balance to continue using the service.

-* **Step 2**: Log in to SD Desktop and restart your virtual Desktop.
+* **Step 2**: Log in to SD Desktop and restart your virtual desktop.
 For detailed instructions, consult the [SD Desktop service user guide](../../data/sensitive-data/sd_desktop.md#pausing-or-restarting-a-virtual-desktop).

 ## What happens to your data when your CSC project expires or is closed